Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Added the Leadership Aura ability (graphics by Jinn), learnable by dwarven Stonelords and gnomish Masters-of-Arms.
 Units affected by the aura deal +10% damage.

+* Civilizations
+- The gnomish patrol button has been improved (by Jinn).

+* Factions
+- Added "Acthna" polity for the gnomes.

 * Grand Strategy
 - Possible start dates extended to 162 AD for Earth.
 - The Lauenburg province has been amalgamated into Holstein.